StarPlayrX/bigmac/README.md

 # 🍔 Big Mac 2

-#### Big Mac 2 will be joining the crusade against Race Conditions and will be adding support for LateBloom.
-With Monterey beta 2, initial tests are very promising.
-Unforunately, 11.4 is not working well with LB.
-We will be keeping a close watch on future updates.
-BigMac will continue to support 11.2.3 as long as Apple has it available.
-When 11.2.3 is taken offline, BigMac will update to the next version that works with LB.
-Credit to Syncetric on releasing beta 17 of LateBloom.
+#### We are keeping a close watch on latebloom.kext.
+When we feel it's ready for prime time, it will be added to BigMac.

 #### For hobbyists who want to run macOS Big Sur or macOS Monterey on Unsupported Mac hardware.